maxverwiebe/PermaProps/README.md

 <li>Configure the permissions.</li>

 </ol>

+## Usage

+There is a toolgun, with which the whole addon can be used.
+This is in the category "Other" and is called "PermaProps".
+With a left click on an entity/prop, it is made permanent.
+Right click to unpermaprop it and reload to open the PermaProp in the menu.
+There are also two buttons in the tool settings that allow you to open the overview and settings menu.
+The overview menu shows all current PermaProps on the map.
+With the green download button you can download more entries, because only 30 are downloaded at a time, for optimization reasons.
+With a right click on an entry different things can be done.
+Also different entries can be marked and there is a search.

+In the settings menu you can perform various tasks.
+You can delete all perma-props on the map, you can delete the complete database, you can remove error models and you can reload all props.

 ## Permissions

 As already mentioned, the addon uses CAMI permissions.
 That means you can adjust the permissions ingame with many admin mods.

 In this example with SAM:

 <img  src="https://i.imgur.com/CrVl7xx.png"  alt="SAM">

 <ul>